- The Best Solicitors! I would definitely recommend.

 Discretionary Trust Will

-We met the client when she was very ill to take instructions for her will.
-She told us one of her adult children lived with her but was not able to manage their finances independently.
-We explained to the client the different types of wills we could prepare and based on her family circumstances it was agreed that we would prepare a discretionary trust will.
+I met the client when she was very ill to take instructions for her will.
+She told me one of her adult children lived with her but was unable to manage their finances independently.
+I explained to the client the different types of wills I could prepare and based on her family circumstances it was agreed that I would prepare a discretionary trust will.
 This arrangement would enable her adult child to continue to live in the family home after her death, but with the capital in the trust being protected for other beneficiaries.
-We prepared a letter of wishes that accompanied the will, setting out her intentions in relation to the trust and the distribution of her estate.
+I prepared a letter of wishes that accompanied the will, setting out her intentions in relation to the trust and the distribution of her estate.
 This meant that instead of the adult child receiving inheritance immediately, the trustees could release money as and when the beneficiary needed them, preventing the beneficiary from squandering their inheritance.

 The client died a month later and since then I have been helping the trustees deal with her estate and meet all their regulatory obligations as trustees.
 The trustees have been able to support the adult child who continues to live in the property and they are working together to see if the beneficiary might be able to live more independently.